 Proceedings are commenced in the Patents Court by filing with the court a Claim Form with brief Particulars of the Claim and, in infringement cases, Particulars of Infringement.
 In contrast, in the IPEC, the Particulars of Claim and Particulars of Infringement must be fuller, setting out all the facts and arguments relied upon in a concise manner.
-Electronic filing became mandatory on 25 April 2017, and it is no longer possible to issue claims, applications or file documents on paper.
+Electronic filing is mandatory; it is not possible to issue claims, applications or file documents on paper.